Charlie McAvoy: Junior and collegiate career

+Boston Bruins

+2017–18 season

-As of March 29, 2017, McAvoy ended his college hockey career by signing for an amateur try-out with the Providence Bruins, the Boston team's AHL development organization.
+On March 29, 2017, McAvoy ended his college hockey career by signing for an amateur try-out with the Providence Bruins, the Bruins' AHL affiliate.
 On April 10, McAvoy signed an entry-level NHL contract.

-McAvoy's first game was on April 12, 2017, a 2–1 victory over the Ottawa Senators, in the playoffs.
+McAvoy's first game was on April 12, 2017, a 2–1 playoff victory over the Ottawa Senators.
 Despite having no prior NHL experience, he logged the second most ice time on the team.
 At a time when four of their top six defenders were injured, McAvoy notched three assists in six games.
 Following the Bruins' loss to the Ottawa Senators in the first round of the playoffs, by mid-June 2017 Bruins legend and Hall of Fame defenseman Bobby Orr spoke highly of McAvoy's level of talent and work ethic towards succeeding in NHL-level play.

 McAvoy made his NHL regular season debut on October 5, 2017, the Bruins season opener against the Nashville Predators.
 McAvoy got his first regular season points in the game, a goal and an assist in a 4–3 win.

 On December 18, 2017, McAvoy scored a Gordie Howe hat trick, which is an unofficial stat where a player gets a goal, an assist, and a fight in one game, against the Columbus Blue Jackets.
 The Bruins went on to win the game, 7–2.

 Shortly after New Years' 2018, McAvoy was operated on for symptoms of what was diagnosed as supraventricular tachycardia, evidenced by an episode of heart arrhythmia following the Bruins' November 26, 2017 home game against the Edmonton Oilers.
 He was expected to take two weeks to fully recover from the ablative procedure used to treat the condition.
 By January 29, McAvoy had resumed practicing at the Warrior Ice Arena, only one week (January 22) after completing the atrial ablation procedure.
 By February 1, McAvoy had resumed full participation with his teammates in Bruins team practice sessions at the Warrior facility.
 McAvoy returned to NHL play on February 3, 2018, skating some 18:51 of ice time during a 4-1 Bruins home ice win against the Toronto Maple Leafs.

 During the first game of a six-game homestand at the TD Garden, on February 27, 2018 McAvoy scored the winning overtime goal against the Carolina Hurricanes in a 4–3 home ice win, as the youngest Bruins defenseman to ever achieve the feat.

 On March 31, 2018, prior to a game against the Florida Panthers, McAvoy was the recipient of the 2017/18 NESN 7th Player Award.
 Following the Bruins defeat in the second round of the 2018 Stanley Cup playoffs, McAvoy was named to the senior United States roster to compete at the 2018 IIHF World Championship.
 At the conclusion of the 2017–18 NHL season McAvoy made the NHL All-Rookie team while finishing 5th overall in voting for the Calder Memorial Trophy for rookie of the year.